GowerCampbell/Data-Types-And-Conditional-Statements/README.md

+No problem!
+I’ll add the `numbers.md` file to the `README.md` and ensure it’s properly integrated.
+Here’s the updated version:

+---

 # Python Data Types & Conditional Statements Journal

 This repository is a collection of Python examples and explanations demonstrating key concepts, including **string manipulation**, **arithmetic operations**, **conditional statements**, **user interaction**, and more.
 Each section includes practical examples and Python scripts to showcase how these concepts can be implemented in real-world programming scenarios.